I may receive a commission if you make a purchase through links in this post.

 Surprisingly, white tea is one of the healthiest teas out there.
 It’s mild, aromatic taste appeals to pretty much everyone.
 According to Dr. Josh Axe, white tea is great for strong bones, heart health, immune system function, and even cancer prevention!
 This used to be our favorite type of tea when my husband and I were first married, but we’ve regressed in drinking it.
 Need to start again!
 Get it here.

-Homemade ginger tea is our go-to if anyone in our house has the sniffles.
+Homemade ginger tea is our go-to when anyone in our house has the sniffles.
 Ginger has natural anti-viral properties, and it is also wonderful for digestion.
 I love drinking this if I have any type of indigestion or upset stomach.
 And it definitely shortens the duration of my cold if I start drinking it right away.

 To make, grate 1 inch of peeled ginger into a teapot and add hot water and honey to taste.
 To boost it’s healing powers even further, add a squeeze of lemon and local or manuka honey.